unrealwork/atsd-use-cases/OrovilleDam/README.md

 ![Figure 1](Images/Figure1.png)

 The output graph for reservoir storage from the California DWR website is shown below.
 You can specify a custom time span for your graph.
-This ouput shows minimum and maximum values for storage for our selected timespan, in this case 2,784,813 and 3,578,686 acre-feet, respectively.
+This ouput shows minimum and maximum values for storage for our selected timespan, in this case 2,784,813 and 3,578,686 acre-feet (af), respectively.
 The website's graphical outputs, however, have very little interactive features.
 You cannot toggle over the series to display any of the intermediate values.
 Additionally, you are only able to display one metric per graph.

 ![Figure 2](Images/Figure2.png)